 Standard tab.
-In the UML metamodel, Object has the following
+In the UML metamodel, Object has the following standard tagged values defined.

 - persistence (from the superclass, Instance.
 Showing the permanence of the state information associated with the object.
 Values transitory (state is destroyed when the object is destroyed) and persistent (state is preserved when the object is destroyed). - derived (from the superclass, ModelElement).
 Values true, meaning the object is redundant-it can be formally derived from other elements, or false meaning it cannot.